Tips for Successful Cash Flow Forecasting

 Remember That Cash Flow and Revenue Are NOT the Same

 Both cash flow and revenue are part of a business’s financial wellness, but they are not the same.

 Revenue is an indicator of sales and marketing success.
 It’s solely focused on the money coming into your business from customer sales or services.
 Revenue is a one-way street.

 Cash flows, on the other hand, involve money management or liquidity.
-Cash flow is a two-way street that takes into account money coming into your business as well as cash output.
-It includes revenue, but also loans, investments, and business expenses like bills and taxes.
+Cash flow is a two-way street that considers money coming into your business and cash output.
+It includes revenue but also loans, investments, and business expenses like bills and taxes.